-The coast live oak (not to be confused with the live oak Q. virginiana of the Southern United States) has tough convex leaves one or 2 inches long with a few spiny teeth.
+The coast live oak (not to be confused with the live oak Q. virginiana of the Southern United States) has tough convex leaves 1 to 2 inches long with a few spiny teeth along the margin and tufts of hair on the undersides, where the secondary veins branch from the main vein.
 In spring the oaks liberate great quantities of pollen from hanging catkins.
-The separate female flowers later produce acorns about 1-1/2 inches long and 1/2 inch in diameter.
+The separate female flowers later produce acorns about 1½ inches long and ½ inch in diameter.
 Widely distributed by squirrels, and stored by woodpeckers in custom-drilled holes in tree trunks and wood siding, the acorns germinate freely all over the campus, especially where there is some ground cover.